Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

 - Retrieve info/details: You can get details on your Databricks environment, such as usage statistics, audit logs, and metadata.

-- Portability: Databricks CLI is available across major platforms like macOS, Linux, and Windows.
+- Portability: The Databricks CLI is available across major platforms like macOS, Linux, and Windows.

 …and so much more!!!

-TL;DR: Databricks CLI provides an efficient, programmatic, and customizable way to manage the Databricks workspace.
-It is well-suited for automation, remote access, easy configurations—and much much more compared to using the web UI alone.
+TL;DR: The Databricks CLI provides an efficient, programmatic, and customizable way to manage the Databricks workspace.
+It is exceptionally well-suited for automation, remote access, and simplified configurations—and much much more compared to using the web UI alone.

 Some key usages of the Databricks CLI are:

-- Triggering ad-hoc jobs and job submissions with configuration files
+- Triggering ad-hoc jobs and submitting jobs with configuration files.

 How to Install Databricks CLI?